juliokrause/fluttercoffee/README.md

 # flutter_coffee

-This is my Flutter project about Coffee deals.
+This is my Flutter project about coffee deals.
 The purpose of this project is to put into practice most of my knowledge about this framework.

-I'm using Google's Firebase to do the user authentication and I'm storing information within Realtime database.
+Back end is purely Dart so far.
+I'm using Google's Firebase to do the user authentication and I'm storing information within its Realtime database.

 ## Some pictures